Pull Output stage configurations. April 2014.

 and in fact the B+ current will increase from 140mA to about

-current is very low compared to what happens in class AB1
+current is very low compared to what happens in class AB1 with a

-load and at clipping the B+ Iadc may double or triple depending on
+clipping the B+ Iadc may double or triple depending on the idle

 Series Push Pull tubes, aka Totem Pole Connection.